-PROPOSED LANGUAGE - COMMON BULLETIN: Preferred Lender Arrangements and Lists
+Preferred Lender Arrangements and Lists

-The Common Manual has been updated with clarifications from Final Rules published in the October 29, 2009, Federal Register concerning preferred lender arrangements and preferred lender lists.
-The updated section defines a "preferred lender arrangement," addresses a preferred lender list of private education loan lenders, and adds new information about acceptable alternatives to providing a preferred lender list.
-In conjunction with the addition of new information about preferred lender arrangements, revised policy reorganizes the section about preferred lender lists to clarify the requirements for creating a preferred lender list, the disclosures that a school must include on such a list, and other disclosures required of a school that participates in a preferred lender arrangement.
+The Common Manual has been updated with clarifications from final rules published in the October 29, 2009, Federal Register concerning preferred lender arrangements and preferred lender lists.
+The updated section defines a preferred lender arrangement, addresses a preferred lender list of private education loan lenders, and adds new information about acceptable alternatives to providing a preferred lender list.
+Because of the addition of new information about preferred lender arrangements the section about preferred lender lists is being reorganized to clarify and better illustrate the requirements for how a school creates a preferred lender list, the disclosures that a school must include on the list, and other disclosures required of a school that participates in a preferred lender arrangement.

-A borrower may receive school advice on loan options with a greater emphasis on how each option relates to the best interests of the borrower and student.
+A borrower may be advised of loan options by a school with a greater emphasis on how each option relates to the best interests of the borrower and student.